TRU Blog

 Why I’m Wild About Harry | March 6, 2024

-A Q&A with Washington Post Columnist David Von Drehle
+A Q&A With Washington Post Columnist David Von Drehle

 KANSAS CITIANS ARE WILD ABOUT HARRY, perhaps none more so than David Von Drehle.
 A journalist, New York Times best-selling author, and lifelong history enthusiast, Von Drehle initially became involved with the Truman Library and Truman Library Institute more than a decade ago.
 Now, he is serving as Honorary Chair for the 25th annual Wild About Harry gala, a night celebrating the legacy of Harry Truman while raising vital funds for civics education at the Harry S. Truman Presidential Library & Museum.